Pavlo Chabanov: Motorsport career

 Pavlo Chabanov on Seat Leon Cupra and with his 2nd place trophy in 2021.

-Pavlo began his motorsport career in 2021, competing in three disciplines: circuit racing (Touring), drifting (Pro-Am/Pro), and time attack (R2 Pro).
+Chabanov began his motorsport career in 2021, competing in three disciplines: circuit racing (Touring), drifting (Pro-Am/Pro), and time attack (R2 Pro).
 He founded the Huragan racing team.

-Chabanov brought Ukraine its first TCR car, the Seat Leon Cupra, marking a milestone in the country’s motorsport history.
+Chabanov brought Ukraine its first TCR car, the Seat Leon Cupra, marking a milestone in the country's motorsport history.
 He competed in several racing series, and took 2nd place in the 4rd round of the Ukrainian Circuit Racing Cup, Touring Car Racing.

 Pavlo on Audi RS3 LMS TCR at Circuit Paul Ricard, 2022.

 Pavlo Chabanov started his preparations for the Formula Drift Pro Championship in 2021.

-In 2022 — during the year when the Russian full-scale invasion of Ukraine began — Pavlo was selected for the national motorsport team.
+In 2022 — during the year when the Russian full-scale invasion of Ukraine began — Chabanov was selected for the national motorsport team.

 Huragan team cars in the US and Europe during the 2023 "Battle On Two Continents" World Racing Tour.

-From October 29–31, he made history as the first Ukrainian in the TCR class at the FIA Motorsport Games, held at Circuit Paul Ricard.
+From October 29–31, Chabanov made history as the first Ukrainian in the TCR class at the FIA Motorsport Games, held at Circuit Paul Ricard.
 Chabanov competed in an Audi RS3 LMS TCR.

-Throughout the 2022-2023 seasons, the Huragan racing team’s cars were wrapped in Ukrainian-themed liveries featuring blue and yellow colors, and the trident.
+Throughout the 2022–2023 seasons, the Huragan racing team's cars were wrapped in Ukrainian-themed liveries featuring blue and yellow colors, and the trident.

 Chabanov running Toyota Supra A90 “Aspida” at the 2023 Hyperfest, Virginia International Raceway.

 In 2023, Huragan became the first Ukrainian team to compete in the Formula Drift Pro Championship.
 The team raced with the Toyota Supra A90 “Aspida” and the Toyota GT86.

 As part of the 2023 "Battle On Two Continents" World Racing Tour, the team participated in three rounds of Formula Drift: Long Beach, Atlanta, and Orlando, as well as various American and European racing series, including Gridlife, HyperFest, FuelFest, HotPit AutoFest, Drift Kings, and Drift Open.